 Jonathan Pounder is a Senior Solicitor, also with over 25 years’ experience with an hourly rate of £185 plus VAT

-Ann Bogle is a Senior Solicitor and consultant to the department with 50 years’ experience with an hourly rate of £185 plus VAT
+Ann Bogle is a Senior Solicitor and consultant to the department with over 50 years’ experience with an hourly rate of £185 plus VAT

 Mark Parnall is the Managing Director of Parnalls Solicitors and a Senior Solicitor who acts as a professional executor with an hourly rate of £201.
 Mark Parnall has over 35 years’ experience in acting for private clients in connection with various matters.